Error estimation of a discontinuous Galerkin method for time fractional subdiffusion problems with nonsmooth data: Introduction

-The rest of this paper is organized as follows. \cref{sec:pre} introduces some Sobolev spaces and describes a discretization of problem \cref{eq:model}. \cref{sec:weak_sol} defines the weak solution to problem \cref{eq:model} and investigates its regularity. \cref{sec:conv} establishes the convergence of the numerical method, and \cref{sec:numer} conducts several numerical experiments to verify the theoretical results.
+The rest of this paper is organized as follows.
+Section~\ref{sec:2} introduces some Sobolev spaces and fractional calculus operators.
+Section~\ref{sec:3} defines the weak solution to problem \eqref{eq:model} and investigates its regularity.
+Then Section~\ref{sec:4} presents the DG discretization and lists the main results.
+Sections~\ref{sec:5} and \ref{sec:6} establish detailed proofs of the error estimates.
+Finally, Section~\ref{sec:7} conducts several numerical experiments to verify the theoretical results.